 Name Organisation Comment Response overall document is shortened. supporting text to code W05 has been amended to state that the Route Map is intended to assist in bringing these item Para 2, line 2: After 'suitable for' suggest inserting forwards and code W05 clarifies that applicants must engage 'commercial, heritage and active leisure' before 'water- with the users of the Canal, River and city Council at an early related uses'. stage to understand their aspirations and requirements and define how development can best support these.
 It is not Para 3, lines 1-2: Amend to read, 'with users of the Canal necessary to refer to the Port Authority, as it is part of the and River, Exeter City Council and the Port Authority' City Council.
-The suggested amendments to paragraphs 2, 3 Lines C. 7.
-Comment and a fither among institute and Diverse and and 4 have been made.
-Lines 6-7: Correct names of the organisations are River and Canal User Group and Exe Water Sports Association.
+The suggested amendments to paragraphs 2, 3 and 4 have been made.
+Lines 6-7: Correct names of the organisations are River and and 4 have been made.
+Canal User Group and Exe Water Sports Association. curial osci Group and Exc Water Sports / Sociation.
 Para 4, line 3: After 'access to the Canal for' suggest deleting 'water related' and inserting 'working and active leisure' so it reads: 'ensure good access to the Canal for working and active leisure uses and ensure the use' etc. Para 5, line 2: For 'larger vessels' substitute 'vessels over 20 tonnes'.
 Para 5: The Friends have argued strongly against a Comment noted.
 Code W05 has been amended to clarify dedicated craning point at the Basin's West Quay in these that craning points must be maintained at West Quay, East circumstances on the grounds that it will diminish further Quay and Gabriel's Wharf. the tight space at the Basin for boat-related uses.
-A suitable craning facility should be retained at Gabriel's Wharf.
+A addy and Sastrers within suitable craning facility should be retained at Gabriel's Wharf.
 This view was also the conclusion of the report by consultants Greenwood Projects, 'An Assessment of Current Planning Proposals relating to the Exeter Ship Canal and the Heritage Harbour' commissioned by the